openmobilehub/android-omh-auth/CONTRIBUTING.md

 #### Other files

-To include a new module's custom markdown docs residing in its module-level `docs/` directory, in automatic generation of HTML documentation, Jekyll (static website generator) [configuration in `docs/markdown/_config.yml`](/docs/markdown/_config.yml) needs to be updated.
+To include a new module's markdown advanced documentation residing in its module-level `docs/` directory, in automatic generation of HTML documentation, Jekyll (static website generator) [configuration in `docs/markdown/_config.yml`](docs/markdown/_config.yml) needs to be updated.
 Assuming the new module is located in `packages/<<PLUGIN_NAME>>`, it is required to perform the following steps:

 1. Add a new collection for the module to `collections`